mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2018/2018-01-06-home-made-vegetable-stock/index.md

 ---
-blog: shalveena.com
+title: "Home-made Vegetable Stock"
+date: "2018-01-06"
 categories:
-- recipes
+  - "recipes"
-coverImage: img_3398-edited.jpeg
-date: "2018-01-06"
 tags:
-- clean-eating
+  - "clean-eating"
-- crueltyfree
+  - "crueltyfree"
-- plant-based
+  - "plant-based"
-- stock
+  - "stock"
-- vegan
+  - "vegan"
-- vegan-recipes
+  - "vegan-recipes"
-- vegetables
+  - "vegetables"
-- wfpb
+  - "wfpb"
-- whole-food-plant-based
+  - "whole-food-plant-based"
-title: Home-made Vegetable Stock
+coverImage: "img_3398-edited.jpeg"
 ---

 Recipes often call for stock, but I found it difficult to find a good vegetable stock without added, unwanted, ingredients such as maltodextrin and sugar.
 I searched online for healthy, tasty alternatives.
 I tried each one that I could find, but none was right.
 I remember one of them tasted like mud!